Our Mission Statement

 Our PSHE curriculum continues into Key Stage 4 and pupils have the chance to build on their learning from Key Stage 3 during the four drop down days.
 They consider topics relevant to their age group, such as: Spirituality, Careers, Politics, Enterprise, Britishness, Health, First Aid, Values for Life, Resilience, Crime and Punishment, and Politics.

 Co-curricular provision continues to be high profile throughout Key Stage 4.
 Participation in a range of different activities enhances the taught curriculum and enables pupils to have a broader experience, developing them creatively, physically, emotionally, socially and culturally.
-Many pupils take the opportunity to get involved in our thriving Duke of Edinburgh programme and we are proud to be one of the largest providers in the North West.
-From September 2018, our pupils will be able to join our RAF Cadets Force which will provide further opportunities for development and personal challenge.
+Many pupils take the opportunity to get involved in our thriving Duke of Edinburgh programme and RAF Cadets Force which provides further opportunities for development and personal challenge.
 The arts and sport remain popular at Key Stage 4 with many pupils benefitting from involvement in our choirs, orchestras, bands, clubs, teams and tournaments.
 Pupils are able to gain recognition of their involvement in the wider curriculum and of their service to school through our Ripley + award for Leadership and Service.

 Our Key Stage 5 Curriculum